rikvdkleij/intellij-haskell/README.md

     (If you use non LTS or Nightly resolver e.g. `ghc-7.10.2`, you may have to build them manually since there are some extra-deps should be added to `stack.yaml`).
     Those tools are built against Stackage release defined in project's `stack.yaml`.
     If you want to use later version of tool, you will have to build tool manually in project's folder by using `stack build`;
-  - Check `Project structure`/`Project settings`/`Modules` which folders to exclude (like `.stack-work` and `dist`) and which folders are `Source` and `Test` (normally `src` and `test`);
+  - Check `Project structure`>`Project settings`>`Modules` which folders to exclude (like `.stack-work` and `dist`) and which folders are `Source` and `Test` (normally `src` and `test`);
-  - Plugin will automatically download library sources (since Stack version 1.2.1 also for test dependencies).
-They will be added as source libraries to module.
+  - Plugin will automatically download library sources.
+They will be added as source libraries to module(s).
     This option gives you nice navigation features through libraries.
-Sources are downloaded to folder `.ideaHaskellLib` inside root of project;
+Sources are downloaded to folder `.intellij-haskell` inside your home folder;
-  - After changes to dependencies you can download them again by using `Tools`/`Download Haskell Library Sources`;
+  - After changes to dependencies you can download them again by using `Tools`>`Download Haskell Library Sources`;
   - The `Event Log` will display what's going on in the background.
 Useful when something fails.
 It's disabled by default.
-It can be enabled by checking `Haskell Log` checkbox in the `Event Log` `Settings`;
+It can be enabled by checking `Haskell Log` checkbox in the `Event Log`>`Settings`;
-  - In the background for each Haskell project two Stack repls are running.
-You can restart them by `Tools`/`Restart Haskell Stack REPLs`.
+  - In the background for each Haskell project three Stack REPLs are running.
+You can restart them by `Tools`>`Restart Haskell Stack REPLs`.
-    When you make large changes to `stack.yaml` or Cabal file, you have to restart IntelliJ project;
+  - When you make changes to `stack.yaml` or Cabal file, IntelliJ will give you notification with the option to restart REPLs;

 # Remarks
-1. Plugin does not support multi package projects;
-2. IntelliJ has a nice terminal plugin;
-3. Developed plugin on Linux.
-Also tested on OSX;
-4. Windows is not supported;
-5. `About Haskell Project` in `Help` menu shows which Haskell GHC/tools are used by plugin for project;
+1. `About Haskell Project` in `Help` menu shows which Haskell GHC/tools are used by plugin for project;
-6. Intero depends on `libtinfo-dev`.
+2. Intero depends on `libtinfo-dev`.
 On Ubuntu you can install it with `sudo apt-get install libtinfo-dev`;

 # How to build project
 1. Clone this project;